99.9 Psychic Radio: Overview

 This work includes four tracks produced by JP the Wavy, including "Temperature", which was previously released digitally in October 2023.
 The title 99.9 Psychic Radio draws inspiration from the idea that the hip-hop genre originally expanded its reach globally through mixtapes and radio stations.
-The EP is set up with the concept of a fictional radio program called Psychic Radio, airing on the imaginary station 99.9MHz.
+The EP is set up with the concept of a fictional radio program called Psychic Radio, airing on the imaginary station 99.9 MHz.

-When listened to as a whole, the four tracks are structured in a way that evokes the feeling of tuning into a program broadcast on the fictional radio station (99.9MHz).
+When listened to as a whole, the four tracks are structured in a way that evokes the feeling of tuning into a program broadcast on the fictional radio station (99.9 MHz).

 The jacket artwork was created by the creative team Dope.
 The design features the members wearing Y2K fashion, creating a visual reminiscent of the covers of American hip-hop magazines from the 2000s.

 The lead track, "Just Like Dat", is a driving tune that expresses the frustration of a man who cannot seem to get the attention of the girl he really likes.
 The song blends modern beats with melodic elements and drum programming that evoke the vibes of 2000s hip-hop.
 JP the Wavy not only produced the track but is also featured as a guest artist.

 Other tracks include "Psyfe Cypher", a freestyle rap track in the style of a radio program featuring Tsurugi, Ryoga Nakanishi, Jimmy, and Ryushin Handa, and "Rocket (Take You Higher)", a long-distance love song between Thailand and Japan that invites the listener to relax and escape the noise of the city, with standout rap and vocals from Kokoro Kohatsu, Weesa, and Ren Watanabe.

 In September of the same year, "Just Like Dat" surpassed 240 million total views on the video-sharing app TikTok.
 On September 28, an English version titled was released digitally.
 The English lyrics were translated by Shurland Ayers.